mykejohns18/ice-pop/README.md

-Hardware Shop Website
+Ice Pop Shop Website

-This is a web-based platform for a hardware shop that allows the owner to post products, and customers to view products, add them to a cart, and make payments using M-Pesa before delivery.
-The project is built using HTML, CSS, JavaScript, and Node.js.
+This is a simple web-based platform for an ice pop shop.
+It allows the shop owner to post different types, colors, and flavors of ice pops, and enables customers to view products, add them to a cart, and make payments before delivery.
+The project is built using HTML, CSS, and JavaScript.

 Features

 1. Admin Functionality

-Post new hardware products, including name, price, and image.
+Post new ice pop products, including name, color, flavor, price, and image.

 Manage product inventory (add/edit/delete products).

 2. Customer Functionality

-View available products on the homepage.
+Browse the available ice pops by type, color, and flavor.

-Add products to the cart.
+Add ice pops to a shopping cart.

-View the cart and proceed to checkout.

-Make payments using M-Pesa.
+Proceed to checkout and make payments before delivery.

-3. Payment Integration
+3. Payment System

-Integrated with Safaricom's M-Pesa Daraja API for secure payment processing via STK push.
+Integrated with M-Pesa for secure payment processing before delivery.

 Technologies Used